Health services information for residents whose homes were damaged due to the security situation

 -

-Ministry of Health Staff Supporting Displaced Persons in Hotels
+Ministry of Health Officials Supporting Affected Residents

 If you’ve been evacuated and are currently staying at a hotel, we’ve put together answers to common questions about the health services your HMO provides during this time. -

-Child Development Services for IDP
+Child Development Services for Affected Residents

 If you are evacuated and currently staying in a hotel, we have gathered questions and answers about services for older adults. -

-Mental Health Services for IDP
+Mental Health Services for Affected Residents

 If you are evacuated and currently staying in a hotel, we have gathered questions and answers about accessing mental health services. -